cjmet/AhMediaPlayer/README.md

 * Use the latest update of Visual Studio 2022, .Net 8, and .Net MAUI
 * MAUI Debugging is very generic and unhelpful.
 It's hard to know what's wrong.
 Any advice here would be greatly appreciated.
 * %AppData% is a Different location in Win11/Console, Win11/Web, and Win11/Maui.
-  * Maui has a virtual filesystem redirect for %AppData%
+  * Maui has a virtual file-system redirect for %AppData%
 * Extra Wholesale Bag of Salt:
   * Advice from earlier than Dec 2023 may be outdated or even incorrect.
   * However, a fair amount of earlier advice and info on Xamarin can still be helpful.
 Just use it with extreme caution, particularly on any more complicated issues.